Max-Worboys/midi-controller/README.md

 ## MIDI Controller
 # About
 Inspired by my love for music and DJing I have decided to design a midi controller to enhance the software I use.
+The controller has 64 buttons and 4 faders and is controlled by an arduino style pro micro with 4 multiplexers.

 # Parts List:
-1 x PCB ~ $88
+Part | Quantity | Price
+PCB | 1 | £60

-1 x Arduino Pro Micro (Clone) ~ £1
+Pro Micro | 1 | £1

-4 x CD74HC4067SM96 Multiplexer ~ Included in PCB
+Multiplexer | 4 | Included in pcb

-64 x MX Style Switches ~ £20
+Switches | 64 | £20

-64 x DSA Keycaps ~ £16
+Keycaps | 64 | £16

-4 x 75mm Sliding Potentiometer ~ £8
+Potentiometer | 4 | £8

-1 x Protoboard ~ £1
+Protoboard | 1 | £1

 More accurate pricing and total can be found in assets.